sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 ![ARTIC R2 Library](./img/HookUp6.JPG)

-- The two red LEDs on the ARTIC R2 Breakout will light up when the code is running
+- The two red LEDs on the Satellite Transceiver Shield will light up when the code is running

 ### Resetting the Artemis